kultmedia/code-katas/README.md

 -   Clone this project locally
 -   run `yarn` to install dependencies
--   Write your code in `src/index.tsx`
+-   Write your code in `src/{kata number}/index.tsx`
 -   run `yarn start`.
 Changes to the code are automatically detected and will trigger an automatic restart of the service.

 ## How to run tests

--   run `yarn test`.
+-   run `yarn test:{kata number}`.
 This will test the ouput of your function (based on the current challenge) and inform you on the success or failure.

 ---